 Here are some things about me that I recognize give me privilege in this world: I’m white (British ancestry).
 I’m able-bodied.
 I’m a cis woman in a hetero relationship.
 There are more things, undoubtedly, and I believe this is an important conversation to engage in.

 Ok, food...I can’t talk about myself without talking about food.

 Food has literally and figuratively shaped who I am up to this point, and will continue to play a huge role in the unfolding of my life, both personally and professionally.
 Food for me is a source of pleasure, connection, and healing.

 It was through food that I got healthy.
 In 2009, by changing what I was eating, I lost over 60 lbs, kicked my daily headaches to the curb, and just generally started to feel good in my body and my life.
 I’ve been a certified nutritionist since 2013 and have helped others feel great, too.
 Woo!

-If you’re wondering what my eating style is - or where I fall on the great nutrition spectrum/divide that exists in our culture today - I’m of the Paleo-ish persuasion.
+If you’re wondering what my eating style is, I’m of the Paleo-ish persuasion.
 Hippie or not, I love meat...and yes, I’m one of those people that voluntarily goes without gluten or grains most of the time.
 I love meat, veggies, and a whole range of clean, healthy fats.
 These are my feel good foods; the foods that truly fuel me, that I eat on a daily basis.

 All that said, though, sometimes I eat and drink the things that don’t fuel me - *ahem* pizza *ahem* cider - and I make no apologies for it (but I do use digestive supports!).